Why testing & mitigating Injection Site Reactions is critical during drugs/vaccines development?

 Methotrexate is a small molecule used in various autoimmune conditions.
 A paper published in May 2022 reviewed a case of injection site reaction following subcutaneous injection of methotrexate.
 While rare in that case, those adverse events can, here again, lead to discontinuation of treatment.

-As a last exemple, let’s talk about cetrorelix:
+As a last example, let’s talk about cetrorelix:

 Cetrorelix, authorized as Cetrotide® by the European Medicines Agency in 199917 and by the Food and Drug Administration in 200018 is gonadotropin-releasing hormone (GnRH) antagonist, used to prevent ovulation in women going through fertility procedures.